Bachelor of Science (B.S.) in Philosophy & Religion

 Academic Course Curriculum

-A 'Philosphy & Religion' degree can equip students with valuable skills in critical thinking, communication, cultural competency, and ethical reasoning that are applicable across a wide range of professions and fields.
+A 'Philosophy & Religion' degree can equip students with valuable skills in critical thinking, communication, cultural competency, and ethical reasoning that are applicable across a wide range of professions and fields.

-A 'Philosphy & Religion' degree can equip students with valuable skills in critical thinking, communication, cultural competency, and ethical reasoning that are applicable across a wide range of professions and fields.
+A 'Philosophy & Religion' degree can equip students with valuable skills in critical thinking, communication, cultural competency, and ethical reasoning that are applicable across a wide range of professions and fields.

 What Is Philosophy & Religion?